CKC-Technologies/tunl-embedded-payment-form/README.md

 ### Receive 400 Error: Malformed Request Body

-Make sure the request to the `get-card-form-url.php` contains all the required properties:
+Make sure the request to the `get-card-form-url.php` contains all the following required properties:

 - api_key
 - secret
 - iframe_referer

-More Troubleshooting coming soon!
+More troubleshooting coming soon!